chriswasser/Music-Tagger/README.md

 A Python script for automatic downloading and parsing of videos to tagged and normalized MP3 audio files

-Download and parse videos into tagged and normalized MP3 audio files

 ## Installation

 - The currently supported Python version can be found in `version.txt`.